dorian-pltr/entreprise-connect-back/README.md

    DISTANT_DB_URL=your-database-url (if you use it instead of a local database)
    ```

-   If you've access to my distant database, please fill DISTANT_DB_URL instead of the others env settings.
+   If you have access to my distant database, please fill `DISTANT_DB_URL` instead of the other environment settings.

 ## Usage